carpentrycon/carpentryconhome-proposals/README.md

 ![](https://img.shields.io/badge/-Asia_--_Oceania-0b1d77.svg)
 for Asia / Oceania / Antarctica for UTC+12:00 - UTC+14:00

-### Volunteer to be a regional host/wrangler
+### Volunteer to be a regional host

-*Who are regional host/wranglers?*

-- This event can happen only with your help.
+This event can happen only with your help.
 Therefore, we would like invite you to become a regional voluneer/wrangler in your time zone to help ensure that the proposed sessions can happen as scheduled during the event.

-- Based on your availability, you will be assigned 1 or 2, 1.5 hour long or shorter sessions to chair.
+The regional hosts will serve as the main hosts or co-host for different sessions.

+We invite volunteers to serve as [regional hosts](https://github.com/carpentrycon/carpentryconhome-proposals#volunteer-to-be-a-regional-hostwrangler) who will be the main host or co-host/Code of Conduct (CoC) facilitators in each session.
+- The regional hosts will be the point of contacts for sessions leads.
-- You will coordinate with the session leads before their session to make sure that their slides or other required materials are ready to present.
+- They will coordinate with the session leads before their session to make sure that their slides or other required materials are ready for the event.
+- Based on your availability, they will be assigned 1 or 2, 1.5 hour long or shorter sessions as the **main host**.
+  - As a **main host**, they will manage Zoom for running the session, record talks, and use breakout rooms.
-- During the session you will introduce the session lead and other facilitators, share the link of the notes with the attendees, introduce the Code of Conduct and participation guideline, and, with the permission of the attendees, record the presentation parts of the session.
+  - They will introduce the session lead, helpers and co-host/CoC facilitators.
+  - They will share the link of the shared notes with the attendees, introduce the Code of Conduct and participation guideline, and, with the permission of the attendees, record the presentation parts of the session.
+  - Before the conference they will be onboarded and provided details on their roles.
+- For another session that they are not a main-host for,  based on their availability they will be designated as the **co-host/CoC facilitators**.
+  - They will be provide teachnical support to the main host if needed
+  - They will be present as a CoC contact for the session participants
-- Before the conference you will be given transferable skill training on how to chair online sessions and how to use Zoom to host the call, record talks, and use breakout rooms.
+  - Before the conference they will be onboarded and provided details on their roles.

-*I am in!
-Where to sign up?*
+**I am in!
+Where to sign up?**

-You can sign up on this [public sheet for volunteers](https://docs.google.com/spreadsheets/d/13ONzgvIilIy1T_9ad_CDFmSGR_VjqEXTKyz1fit9iXA/edit?usp=sharing).
+- You can sign up on this [public sheet for volunteers](https://docs.google.com/spreadsheets/d/13ONzgvIilIy1T_9ad_CDFmSGR_VjqEXTKyz1fit9iXA/edit?usp=sharing).